mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/code-example-wallet-credits.en.md

 <div id="paymentBrick_container"></div>
 <script src="https://sdk.mercadopago.com/js/v2"></script>
 <script>
  const mp = new MercadoPago('YOUR_PUBLIC_KEY');
  const bricksBuilder = mp.bricks();
  const renderPaymentBrick = async (bricksBuilder) => {
    const settings = {
      initialization: {
        amount: 100, // total amount to be paid
        preferenceId: '<PREFERENCE_ID>', // preferenceId generated in the backend },
+     customization: {
+       paymentMethods: {
+         mercadoPago: 'all',
+       },
+     },
      callbacks: {
        onReady: () => {
          /*
-            Callback called when Brick is ready
+           Callback llamado cuando Brick está listo
-            Here you can hide loadings from your site, for example.
+           Aquí puedes ocultar loadings de su sitio, por ejemplo.
          */
        },
        onSubmit: ({ selectedPaymentMethod, formData }) => {
          // callback called when clicking on the data submission button
          // in this case, the user was redirected to
          // the Mercado Pago page to make the payment },
        onError: (error) => {
          // callback called for all Brick error cases console.error(error);
        },
      },
    };
    window.paymentBrickController = await bricksBuilder.create(
      'payment',
      'paymentBrick_container',
      settings
    );
  };
  renderPaymentBrick(bricksBuilder);
 </script>
 </body>
 </html>
 ```

-> Payments with **Mercado Pago Wallet** do not need to be sent via the backend.
+> Payments with **Mercado Pago Wallet and Installments without card** do not need to be sent via the backend.
 If the user selects this option as a means of payment, the `preferenceId` sent at the initialization of the Brick is responsible for redirecting the buyer to the Mercado Pago website, where the payment will be made directly on our website.
 To redirect the buyer back to your site, you can configure the `back_urls` as described [in this article.](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/preferences#bookmark_redirect_the_buyer_to_your_site)